A.D. IX KAL. SEPT. MCLXIV A.U.C. ~ August 24, 410 A.D.

 Thump.

-He laughed in a way that made Irena wonder if he had any more brains than the wood he had just kicked.
+The shadow laughed in a way that made Irena wonder if he had any more brains than the wood he had just kicked.
 The tree countered by raining silver leaves over everyone’s head.

 “No, like this,” his partner guffawed back.
 Thwack.
 Metal stuck in the trunk, shaking the tree even more.
 He needed both hands to pull his weapon back out.